global-asp/asp-source/en/0273_sizwes-smile.md

 Zanele was so happy, that the smile bounced up, and beamed out at the postman.
-“Thank you, Mister Postman!” she said.
+"Thank you, Mister Postman!" she said.

 ##